This program is not being offered in 2021. Please view our Nursing programs for other study options.

 As Australia's Top Ranked Nursing School, and Ranked Top 100 in the world for Nursing , Western’s Master of Primary Health Care can take your career to the next level.
 Get the skills, knowledge and understanding to become a leader in primary health care.

-You will complete the following units of study: Primary Health Care and its Applications; Cultural and Social Diversity in Health Care; Health Promotion: A Primary Health Care Approach; Approaches to Epidemiology; Supporting Individuals and Communities in Crisis; Mental Health for Communities; Health and Socio-political Issues in Aged Care; Leadership and Change; Collaborative Inquiry for Primary Health Care Action; and one elective.
+You will complete the following subjects of study: Primary Health Care and its Applications; Cultural and Social Diversity in Health Care; Health Promotion: A Primary Health Care Approach; Approaches to Epidemiology; Supporting Individuals and Communities in Crisis; Mental Health for Communities; Health and Socio-political Issues in Aged Care; Leadership and Change; Collaborative Inquiry for Primary Health Care Action; and one elective.

 You will also choose one of: Capstone Experience in Health Care; or Research Project in Health Care.